Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 ### Roll

 Pops an integer `stackid` from the data stack, representing a [stack identifier](#stacks), and pops another integer `n` from the data stack.
+Fails if `stackid` refers to the Command stack.

 On the stack identified by `stackid`, moves the `n`th item from the top from its current position to the top of the stack.

 Fails if `stackid` does not correspond to a valid stack, or if the stack has fewer than `n + 1` items.

 ### Bury

 Pops an integer `stackid` from the data stack, representing a [stack identifier](#stacks), and pops a number `n` from the data stack.
+Fails if `stackid` refers to the Command stack.

 On the stack identified by `stackid`, moves the top item and inserts it at the `n`th-from-top position.

 ### Reverse